LearnersGuild/curriculum-app/modules/Digging-Deeper-Into-JavaScript/README.md

 - Can describe why immediately invoked function expressions are useful in JavaScript
 - Can define a JavaScript Constructor
 - Can add properties to the prototype of a JavaScript Constructor
-- Can describe what a closures is
+- Can describe what a closure is
 - Can give an example of when one might use a closures
 - Can describe what the `this` operator is in JavaScript
 - Can show at least three ways to declare what `this` will be when calling a function in JavaScript